 I currently live out in the country, where many of my neighbors are horses.
-This, as opposed to life in New York, where many of my neighbors were merely asses.
-Although I certainly do miss the city’s rich cultural offerings, I am beginning to embrace bucolic cultural offerings.
-For example, I recently attended a “blessing of the hounds,” where the local minister came to bless the hounds before they went on their fox hunt.
-(Yes, true.
-And no mention of the fox.)
+This, as opposed to life in New York City, where many of my neighbors were merely asses.
+And while I certainly do miss the city’s rich cultural offerings, I am beginning to embrace bucolic living.

-Another major difference, of course, is that while asses can be fun dinner guests, horses are just no good for witty conversation.
-Luckily, however, where horses go, go horsey people, and even though they may proudly dress like it’s 1950, I share with them a common fondness for pinot noir, thus proving once again what everyone in Umbria already knows: that a beautiful view, a bowl of pasta, and a few guffaws is all you really need to be happy.
+One major disadvantage, though, is that while asses can be entertaining dinner guests, horses are just no good for witty conversation.
+Luckily, where horses go, go horsey people.
+And even though they may dress like it’s 1950, I share with them a common fondness for pinot noir, proving once again what everyone in Umbria already knows: A beautiful view, a bowl of pasta, and a few guffaws is all you really need to be happy.

 Surprisingly, horses have also taught me a couple things about Italian cuisine.
-For example, this week’s pasta, “paglia e fieno” translates into “straw and hay.”
-If you didn’t know the difference, hay is green (and is eaten by the horse) and straw is yellow (and is used for the horse to sleep on).
+For example, “paglia e fieno” translates into “straw and hay.”
+Hay is green (and is eaten by the horse) and straw is yellow (and is used for the horse to sleep on).
 This rustic favorite from Emilia-Romagna is generally made with the combination of yellow and green tagliatelle.
-Some folks like to add peas or mushrooms (or both), plus prosciutto and cream.
+Some people add peas or mushrooms (or both), plus prosciutto and cream.
 You’ll love it regardless of whether your neighbors are horses or asses.

 Bring a large pot of salted water to a boil.